penndsg/website_source/events/_posts/2017-03-16-data-science-career-panel.md

 - **Doga Kerestecioglu** -- PhD in Sociology at Penn, currently a data scientist at [NBCUniversal](http://www.nbcuniversal.com/).
 - **Erik Sjöland** -- PhD in Mathematics at Aalto University, currently a senior data scientist at [The Wharton School](https://www.wharton.upenn.edu/).

+**Note:** These data scientists happen to have PhDs, but you do not need a PhD to get into data science.
+Anyone interested in a data science career, no matter what degree you're seeking, can benefit from this event.

 ### Agenda:

 6:00 - 6:30 PM -- Short talks by panelists about their careers